GianCastle/stargazer-app/README.md

 # Areas of improvement
 - I really dislike the `node->edges->nodes` object structure, we probably want to add some kindof a `frontend resolver` that beautify the response structure in a more friendly way
-- For the sake of speed I used `javascript` but Typescript is the new JavaScript I think this project can benefit from it if for example, we want to add the response `middleware`
+- For the sake of speed I used `javascript` but Typescript is the new JavaScript I think this project can benefit from it if for example, we want to add the response `resolver`
 - I like to follow a pattern where my pages do not use `react standar hooks`, pages or components only have `custom hooks` embedded in them and these hooks implement the `react standar hooks`.
 See https://kyleshevlin.com/use-encapsulation
 - A pagination would be ideal for this kind of lists
 - Would be great to be fully  `WCAG` support